arpan7sarkar/React_Journey/notes.md

 we use browserlist for making our project supported for older version of browsers we have to use it inside package.json

+Babel is always running in bg babels work is to convert all the jsx code to html and js one thing babel is not created by facebook jsx is not html+js its a totally whole diferent syntax JSX is behind the scene react.createelemnt then js object then html(while rendering)